catchthirtythree/natas/natas23/README.md

 # natas23

 I don't know what more to say than pay attention to the `if`.
+This was fairly simple, it almost makes me worried for the next one.

 <details>
   <summary>Password</summary>